mutagen-io/mutagen/examples/compose/data-science/README.md

 ## Usage

 This example behaves like any other Composed-based project—you'll just need to replace any `docker-compose` command with `mutagen compose`.
+Once the project is running, you can access the Jupyter notebook server that it creates at [http://localhost:8888](http://localhost:8888).
+The password for the notebook server is `mutagen`.
+Once the notebook server is running, try making changes to the analysis code and then reloading it in the remote notebook.
 For more information, check out the [documentation](https://mutagen.io/documentation/orchestration/compose).